 Measure 5: Improved Relations with Native Americans

-Harmony could not have been produced without the outstanding collaboration of the Blackfeet, Salish and Kootenai Tribes in Montana.
 The Blackfeet Tribal Council passed a resolution supporting the filming of the TV PSAs on their reservation.
-Blackfeet tribal members reconstructed a culturally authentic Indian camp for the filming, and a tribal council member volunteered as the language coach for Rodney A. Grant, who spoke in the Blackfeet’s native language.
-Tribal members also coached the narration of the radio PSAs.
+Tribal members reconstructed a culturally authentic Indian camp for the filming, and a tribal council member volunteered as the language coach for Rodney A. Grant, who spoke in the Blackfeet’s native language.

 The college also created the Harmony coloring book, and shared it with Salish and Kootenai cultural committees on the reservation.
 Members of each committee were so enthusiastic about the project that they volunteered to interpret the drawings in the color book in the Salish and Kootenai languages.
 Not only does the color book help all Americans understand the diversity among Indian cultures, but the committees are using the book as a language instruction tool for youth on the reservation.

 Measuring the benefits of instilling an improved environmental ethic is more difficult to assess.

 Based on the overwhelming response from public service directors and the target audience, it is reasonable to conclude that a significant number of Americans are better informed to prevent natural resource degradation and are ready to volunteer their help to resource professionals in their communities.

 Soil and water stewardship, once considered to be the responsibility of the farming and ranching community, is now seen as everyone’s responsibility, thanks in part to this campaign.
 Capitalizing on the public’s interest in the environment, a creative (non-traditional) treatment, a clear-cut action-oriented message, and local follow-up to distribution, were paramount to the success of Harmony.